13 Dangerous Myths About Food Allergies

 While kids are more prone to food allergies, you can absolutely develop them at any age.
 One surprising study presented at the American Academy of Allergy, Asthma and Immunology Conference in 2017 found that 45 percent of adults with food allergy got them after age 18.

 The most common adult food allergy, according to this research, is shellfish allergy: 3.6 percent of adults have one, which is up 44 percent from 2014.
 Next up: tree nut allergies.
 If you’re seeing hives or noticing other allergic symptoms after eating, be sure to see an allergist, who can test you and prescribe an EpiPen.
 Then bring it everywhere.
+(Here are the other most common food allergies to be aware of.)

 Does your mouth feel itchy when you bite into an apple or other fruit or veggie?
 You may have a common condition called oral allergy syndrome—OAS.
 Related to pollen allergy, OAS is an immune response to certain fruits or vegetables, but it almost never leads to anaphylaxis, explains Dr. Dorn.
 “About 90 percent of the time, symptoms are just in the mouth.”
-The other good news about OAS: People can generally tolerate the food cooked (which means apple pie is back on the menu!).
+The other good news about OAS: People can generally tolerate the food cooked (which means apple pie is back on the menu.).
 Find out more about OAS.

 Myth: Nobody outgrows nut allergies